mbridak/FieldDayLogger-Curses/README.md

 * Moved preferences out of the main DB, and into a JSON file.
 * ReWorked scoring since rule changes for 2022.
 * Moved call and grid lookups to a thread.
 * Added CW macros.
 The macros are stored in cwmacros_fd.txt.
-This works in conjunction with [PyWinKeyerSerial](https://github.com/mbridak/PyWinKeyerSerial).
-I plan on adding support for cwdaemon, and I'll probably move this to it's own class file.
+This works in conjunction with [PyWinKeyerSerial](https://github.com/mbridak/PyWinKeyerSerial), [cwdaemon](https://github.com/acerion/cwdaemon) and [winkeydaemon](https://github.com/N0NB/winkeydaemon).
+See Initial Setup section for settings.

 # The basic functionality